Java Man: Material culture

 H. erectus arrived in Eurasia approximately 1.8 million years ago, in an event considered to be the first African exodus.
 There is evidence that the Java population of H. erectus lived in an ever-wet forest habitat.
 More specifically the environment resembled a savannah, but was likely regularly inundated ("hydromorphic savanna").
 The plants found at the Trinil excavation site included grass (Poaceae), ferns, Ficus, and Indigofera, which are typical of lowland rainforest.

 Control of fire

 The control of fire by Homo erectus is generally accepted by archaeologists to have begun some 400,000 years ago, with claims regarding earlier evidence finding increasing scientific support.
 Burned wood has been found in layers that carried the Java Man fossils in Trinil, dating to around from 500,000 to 830,000 BP.
 However, because Central Java is a volcanic region, the charring may have resulted from natural fires, and there is no conclusive proof that Homo erectus in Java controlled fire.
-It has been proposed that Java Man was aware of the use of fire, and that the frequent presence of natural fires may have allowed Java Man "opportunistic use [... that] did not create an archeologically visible pattern".
+It has been proposed that frequent natural fires may have allowed Java Man "opportunistic use [... that] did not create an archeologically visible pattern".